johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 ----

-## We are looking at just have one version of this sketch in the next full release.
+## We are looking at just having one version of AVR2ServoNIO sketch in the next full release.

 - This repository will primarily focus on the Arduino Nano and Mega families of boards, as well as the MCP2515 CAN module.